symfony/symfony-docs/guides/en/Event-Dispatcher/Overview.markdown

 The Event Dispatcher
 ====================

-Objected Oriented code has gone a long way to ensuring code written for your projects is extensible.
-By creating classes that have well defined responsibilities, your code becomes more flexible.

-If a user wants to modify a class's behavior, he can extend it using a subclass to override the behaviour.
-But if the user wants to share his changes with other users who have made their own subclasses to change the behaviour, code inheritance is moot.
+Objected Oriented code has gone a long way to ensuring code extensibility.
+By creating classes that have well defined responsibilities, your code becomes more flexible as a developer can extend them with sub-classes to modify their behaviors.
+But if he wants to share his changes with other developers who have also made their own subclasses, code inheritance is moot.

 A real-world example is when you want to provide a plugin system for your project.
 A plugin should be able to add methods, or do something before or